JoshSJKim/FCC---Basic-JavaScript/README.md

 - The above code is similar to the while loop.
 But the command specified in the do statement will ensure that the function runs at least once.
 - It will push (i) to myArr, and stop running when it reaches the while statement since i is not less than 5.
 Therefore the result of myArr will be [5] and 'i' will be equal to 6.

+### RECURSION

+- I'd have to say this is the most difficult concept to grasp to this point in JS.

+Based on what I understand so far

+- recursion is a technique where function calls itself in order to solve a problem.
+- As the function calls itself repeatedly, it breaks down the problem in to smaller pieces, until a base case (a condition at which point the function stops calling itself) is reached.
+- Recursion must have a base case in place, or else it will never stop executing.